JonathanHalpern/year-of-the-challenge/src/pages/blog/2018-03-09-trickeye-museum.md

 ![](http://bit.ly/2oVW2vK)

-Whilst on one level we would have terrific power...
+One moment we would have terrific power...

 ![](http://bit.ly/2FBgEmu)